Report on Seamus Woulfe’s attendance at golf dinner received by Supreme Court

 A copy of the report has been made available to Supreme Court judge Seamus Woulfe.
 Photograph: Alan Betson

-The Supreme Court has confirmed it has received the report of former Chief Justice Susan Denham into the attendance of Supreme Court judge Seamus Woulfe at the Oireachtas Golf Society dinner last month.
+The Supreme Court has confirmed receiving the report of former Chief Justice Susan Denham into the attendance of Supreme Court judge Seamus Woulfe at an Oireachtas Golf Society golf dinner.

+The move is expected to herald significant developments in the matter in the coming days.

-The court said in a statement that it received a copy of the report on Tuesday afternoon from Ms Justice Denham.
-It has made a copy of the report available to the judge.
+In a statement on Tuesday from the Chief Justice, Mr Justice Frank Clarke, the Supreme Court confirmed it had received the report earlier and had made a copy of it available to Mr Justice Woulfe.

-The court asked Ms Justice Denham to review whether Mr Justice Woulfe should have attended the Oireachtas Golf Society dinner in Co Galway .
+The statement represents the first public comment of the court on the golf dinner attendance since August 24th when it issued a statement saying it had asked Ms Denham to carry out a review concerning Mr Justice Woulfe’s attendance at the event in Clifden.

-She was asked by the court to report her conclusions and recommendations on Mr Justice Woulfe’s attendance at the event to the Chief Justice Frank Clarke.

-The retired judge was asked to consider whether Mr Justice Woulfe should have accepted the invitation to the dinner.
+Ms Denham was asked to consider whether Mr Justice Woulfe should, in all the circumstances, have left the hotel in light of the situation prevailing and whether he should have played golf without attending the dinner.

-The court requested that Ms Justice Denham “consider certain questions arising out of the attendance of Mr Justice Woulfe “at an event in the west of Ireland last week.”
+In the context of those questions, Ms Denham was also asked to consider whether there are any relevant codes of practice or guidelines and to make any recommendations in that regard which she considers appropriate.

+The Supreme Court said that “non-statutory” approach to the review was required because the sections of the Judicial Council Act concerning codes of conduct and a mechanism to handle complaints against judges have yet to be commenced.

 The controversy surrounding the event has led to the resignation of Fianna Fáil TD Dara Calleary as minister for agriculture and European Commissioner Phil Hogan.

-“In the context of those question Ms Justice Denham has also been asked to consider whether there are any relevant codes of practice or guidelines and to make any recommendations in that regard which she considers appropriate,” the court said.

-The court said that “this non-statutory approach” to the review is required because the sections of the legislation establishing the Judicial Council, the newly created body covering codes of conduct and a mechanism to handle complaints against judges, has not yet been commenced.
+According to an earlier version of the published Supreme Court diary for the new law term, commencing next Monday, Mr Justice Woulfe, a former Attorney General who was appointed to the Supreme Court in July, was due to sit for the first time as a judge of the Supreme Court next Tuesday to hear an appeal entitled AIB v Ennis.

+The latest published version of the diary contains no listing setting out the names of the judges who will hear that appeal.

-Mr Justice Woulfe had issued a lengthy statement in response to his attendance at the dinner, saying that he attended the dinner on the understanding that it would be adhering to public health guidelines and apologised for any unintentional breach of them.
+Mr Justice Woulfe had last month issued a lengthy statement saying that he attended the dinner on the understanding that it would be adhering to public health guidelines and apologised for any unintentional breach of them.